mangalam-research/salve/README.rst

 standard <http://www.tei-c.org/>`_ and schemas derived from this standard.
 We've used salve with multiple different schemas generated from the TEI standard and never ran into a problem caused by the limitations that salve has.
-It is possible, however, that using a TEI module that *we* do not use could cause issues.
+We've also validated files that use the DocBook v5.0 schema.
 We want to support as much Relax NG as reasonably possible.
-For now salve has the following
+For now salve has the following limitations:
-limitations:

 * Support for XML Schema ``float`` and ``double`` types is not thorough.
 Simple value comparisons work but if you put ``NaN`` or